bdeazevedo82/Opinions-on-trade-in-LATAM/README.md

 To try to answer these questions we estimated a series of Ordered Logit models to analyze the opinions of Latin Americans in favor or against regional economic integration.

 ## Content of repository:
-- "Latinobarometro_database.md": Description and link to Latinobarometro(LB) database.
+- "Latinobarometro_database.md": Description of LB survey and link to download full database.
 - "Clean and prepare data.py": Python code to load, clean and transform data for statistic analysis and save it in csv format.
 - "STATA Models dofile.do": STATA dofile to run a series of Ordered Logit and Logit models, including summary analysis of results and tables.
 - Graphs folder: Includes all graphs saved from STATA analysis.